mypreview/Conj/docs/toggle-page-title.md

 # Toggle Page Title

-This option lets you easily remove the page title from specific single pages.
+This option let’s you easily remove the page title from specific single pages.

-Follow the steps below to hide the title from the view:
+Follow the steps below to hide any page title from the view:

 ![Toggle Page Title](img/page-title-toggle.jpg)